 “One of the most important investments a person will make is in their home, and the quality of these spaces can have a direct impact on an individual’s health and well-being,” said Mahesh Ramanujam, president and CEO of USGBC.
 “As an industry, we want to find ways to raise everyone’s living standard, so we need to prioritize the construction and remodeling of homes so that they are not only environmentally friendly, but they also have the power to improve the quality of life for all human beings.”

 Certified homes consume 20-30% less energy on average than non-green homes, according to the USGBC.
 This can significantly lower the operating costs of the house by reducing energy bills.
 If you rent your home, look for LEED-certified rentals.
 If you are constructing a new home, consider building to the LEED standard.

 Finding a LEED-certified Rental

 Designed with natural light and indoor air quality in mind, LEED-certified rental units have many advantages.
 Unfortunately for tenants, they tend to have higher rents.

 The number of LEED-certified green apartments is growing.
-In fact, there are 300 percent more certified units in large buildings than a decade ago.
+As of 2019, there were 300% more certified units in large buildings than a decade prior.
 Since 2014, more than 40,000 certified units were built each year.
 There are now more than 1,150,000 LEED-certified or registered residential units with the majority being in the U.S. Although this may sound like a lot, it still can be difficult to find one.

 There are hotbeds for green rental apartments, including Chicago; Seattle; Washington, D.C.; New York; and Portland, Oregon.
 Several small cities also stand out for green rental units, including Evanston, Illinois; McLean, Virginia; and Cambridge, Massachusetts.
 On a state level, California and Texas lead the nation in LEED-certified residential units.